johnjung/iiif_tools/README.md

-# map_tools
+# iiif_tools

-Scripts to build IIIF Manifests for the University of Chicago maps collection.
+Scripts to build IIIF Manifests for digital collections at the University of Chicago.

 ## Contributing